-Review our upcoming tennis class schedules on page 104 of the Spring/Summer 2019 Explore! guide.
+Review our Fall tennis class schedules beginning on page 84 of the Fall 2019 Explore! guide.

 Interested in a Group Drill or want to arrange your own special group?
 Contact Carrie Kolles, Racquet Sports Assistant Manager, at 847/853-6296.